 eTA New Zealand requirements for Americans

-Applicants require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy (if applicable), as well as a current email address, to receive the New Zealand travel visa waiver for US citizens in their inbox.
-It is required to carefully double-check all the data entered so there are no issues with the eTA New Zealand visa waiver application from the USA.
+Applicants require a valid credit or debit card to pay the eTA for New Zealand for US citizens fee and tourist levy (if applicable), as well as a current email address.
+All the data entered should be double-checked before the application is submitted.

 How long can a US citizen stay in New Zealand without a visa?